Palestine Government Budget: Revenues and Spending

 What is the deficit of Palestine Government Budget?

-- The deficit of Current Account to GDP in Palestine increased to 1.9 % in 2021.
+- The surplus of Current Account to GDP in Palestine increased to 3.6 % in 2022.
 The maximum surplus was 4.3 % and deficit was -8.2 %.

 - Data published Yearly by Monetary Authority.